-Finally, general leases, there is a two acres Nānākuli Hawaiian Homestead Community Association that were given a two acres parcel.
-They built Hale-Makana for an annual lease rent of \$1.
-Then 9.8 acres of Nānākuli Hawaiian Community Association - for Nānākuli Village which they are charged \$110,000 annual lease rent.
-We also have Kamehameha School, they have a learning center on 2.6 acres with an annual rent of \$41,600.
-When the mission of DHHL is to rehabilitate Native Hawaiians and awards residential agriculture, and pastoral leases, why is a general lease given to a non-Hawaiian for an eleven acres, for agriculture in Waianae Valley road for \$7,920 annual lease.
-Couldn't that go to ta Hawaiian to serve his or her family?
+Finally, general leases, Nānākuli Hawaiian Homestead Community Association was given a two acres parcel.
+They built Hale-Makana for an anuual lease rent of \$1.
+Then 9.8 acres of was given to Nānākuli Hawaiian Community Association for Nānākuli Village which they are charged \$110,000 annual lease rent.
+We also have Kamehameha Schools, they have a learning center on 2.6 acres with an annual rent of \$41,600.
+When the mission of DHHL is to rehabilitate native Hawaiians and award residential, agriculture, and pastoral leases, why is a general lease given to a non-Hawaiian for eleven acres, for agriculture, on Wai'anae Valley road for \$7,920 annual lease.
+Couldn't that go to a Hawaiian to serve his or her family?
 These are the kind of things I look at because I want opportunities for Native Hawaiian families in my community.

-I also, have a concern that my association in Nānākuli is charged \$110,000 which is less than \$10,000 a month but they charge a Native Hawaiian business owner for a small store front \$6,000 a month, which comes out to \$72,000 a year.
+I also have a concern that my Association in Nānākuli is charged \$110,000, which is less than \$10,000 a month, but they charge a Native Hawaiian business owner for a small store front \$6,000 a month which comes out to \$72,000 a year.
 That is concerning to me.
-Tak the money from Longs Drugs, Wendy's, or StarBucks but a Native Hawaiian leasee, beneficiary, graduated from Nānākuli High School went and got a loan, created a storefront, and are selling good at affordable prices but being charged \$6,000 a month.
+Take the money from Longs Drugs, Wendy's, or Starbucks, but a native Hawaiian lessee, beneficiary, graduated from Nānākuli High School went and got a loan, created a storefront, and are selling goods at affordable prices but being charged \$6,000 a month.
 It really hurts my heart.
 These are the concerns I will be expressing to DHHL.
-I am sharing with you so that you can understand some of the challenges that we face in our community as Native Hawaiians.
+I am sharing with you so that you can understand some of the challenges that we face in our communiy as Native Hawaiians.

 This last piece are concerns and challenges - Flooding from rain and surf.
-Just recently, Pa'akea residence were stuck in their homes for days, fom the rain flooding out the road and they could not get out of their properties.
-These are farm lots at the top of Hakimo road.
-We also had accross the McDonalds of Nānākuli high surf that flooded Farrington Highway.
+Just recently, Pa'akea residence were stuck in their homes for days from the rain flooding out the road and they could not get out of their properties.
+These are farm lots at the top of Hakimo Road.
+We also had, across the McDonald's of Nānākuli, high surf that flooded Farrington Highway.
 These are some obstacles that we share with many other community members.
 We need a second access road, we are worried about sea level rise.

 Old homes on DHHL in Nānākuli, we need funding to secure new home loans.
-The rising cost of rentals for families and kupuna are also a concern.
+The rising cost of rentals for families and kūpuna are also a concern.

-Other issues are the houseless camps in Nānākuli and Maili.
-Our free and ocean recreation is over crowded by tourist and homelessness.
-There is a lot of trasha nd disrepair.
+Other issues are the houseless camps in Nānākuli and Mā'ili.
+Our free and ocean recreation is overcrowded by tourist and homelessness.
+There is a lot of trash and disrepair.
 Recently, I read an email to Chair by community members that there was 12 tons of trash that had to be taken away from the park.
 These are all of the concerns shared by our community.
-Ke Akua Pu, God bless all of you.
+Ke Akua Pū, God bless all of you.